 - Never use too much product at once on the targeted area.
 Too much concealer on your dark circles will make you look older.
-The correct way to cover dark circles is to dot a few drops of concealer on the bone below your eyes and blend it up.
-Do not apply it directly to the dark circles.
+The correct way to cover dark circles is to dot a few drops of color-corrector concealer on the bone below your eyes and blend it up.
+Also, do not apply it directly to dark circles.
 You can also use the layering technique.
-Apply a little over a blemish, and allow it to dry, and then apply another layer.
+Apply a little over a blemish, allow it to dry, and then apply another layer.
 You can also use a setting powder between the layers.

 6. Too Much Foundation

-Too much foundation will do no good to your face, and your makeup will end up looking cakey.
+Over- application of foundation will do no good to your face, and your makeup will end up looking cakey.
 Or worse, you look like a clown in costume.
 In fact, unless you are wearing light and sheer makeup, you don’t need to use foundation all over the face.
-Simply apply it on your cheeks, nose, and the under eye areas.
-Some women use it to cover blemishes, but that is a concealer’s job.
+Simply apply it on your cheeks, nose, and under-eye areas.
+Some women use it to cover blemishes, and unevenness, but that is a concealer’s job.

 7. Eyebrow Disaster

 Over the years, it is normal for your eyebrows to diminish, and then you start filling them up.
-However, the last thing you want is that they look drawn and unnatural.
+However, the last thing you want is for them to look drawn and unnatural.
 A brow pencil works best to give you that natural look.
 You must avoid harsh lines at all costs.

-A dark shadow applied with an angled brush works better than the pencil.
+A dark shadow applied with an angled brush works better than a pencil.
 You can also use eyebrow cake powders that have everything you require for perfect brows in one little package.

 8. Unwanted Shimmer And Glitter

 Shimmery eyeshadows are very attractive, but when you use them over the entire eyelid, they can look extremely shiny and over the top.
-Use shimmery eyeshadow only on the inner eye area, and a matte shadow for the rest.
+Use shimmery eyeshadow on the inner eye area, or in the center of the eyelid to make your eye makeup pop, and go for a matte shadow for the rest.
 Ideally, use nude eyeshadows, or eyeshadows that are a couple of shades darker than your skin tone.